asyncgui/asyncgui/sphinx/intro.rst

 The problem mentioned above doesn't occur in ``asyncgui`` because:

 * :func:`asyncgui.start` and :meth:`asyncgui.Nursery.start` immediately start a task.
-* :meth:`asyncgui.Event.fire` immediately resumes the tasks waiting for it to happen.
+* :meth:`asyncgui.Event.fire` immediately resumes the tasks waiting for the event.

-All other APIs work that way as well.
+The same principle applies to all other APIs as well.

 No main loop
 -------------

-The coexistence problem I mentioned earlier doesn't occur in ``asyncgui`` because it doesn't own a main loop.
+The coexistence problem I mentioned at the beginning doesn't occur in ``asyncgui`` because it doesn't own a main loop.
-Instead, ``asyncgui`` runs by piggybacking on another main loop, such as one from a GUI library.
+Instead, ``asyncgui`` piggybacks on an existing main loop, such as one provided by a GUI library.
-To achieve this, however, you need to wrap the callback-style APIs associated with the main loop it piggybacks.
+To achieve this, however, you may need to wrap the timer API that runs on the underlying main loop.
 I'll explain this further in the :doc:`usage` section.

 .. note::